-ISO/IEC 17025:2017 expects a laboratory to comply with requirements in maintaining technical records.
-This is to guarantee the traceability of laboratory activities and to provide details for possible decision making.
+ISO/IEC 17025:2017 expects a laboratory to comply with requirements of ISO/IEC 17025 2017 in maintaining technical records.
+This is to guarantee the traceability of laboratory activities and to provide details for possible decision-making.

 The technical records are expected to contain the results, reports, and adequate data.

 The record should be able to assist in categorizing matters impacting the measurement result and its measurement uncertainty.